 • An enlarged spleen (splenomegaly)

 • Pale mucous membranes (pallor), caused by anemia

 Laboratory tests include:

 • Blood tests, including a complete blood count (CBC), which often shows abnormal blood cell counts.
 Red blood cells (erythrocytes), white blood cells (leukocytes), platelets (thrombocytes) or other blood cell types are commonly affected in MF and counts may be either too high or too low.

 • Bone marrow biopsy, which allows examination of the bone marrow under a microscope.
 A biopsy may reveal changes in the bone marrow that might suggest MF, including scar tissue formation and atypical appearance of bone marrow precursors

 • Gene mutation analysis of blood cells, which can identify specific mutations associated with some cases of MF.
-Mutations in JAK2 and MPL can be identified through gene mutation analysis.
+Mutations in JAK2, CALR, and MPL can be identified through gene mutation analysis.

 • Imaging tests, such as ultrasound of the spleen, may be done to help assess whether the spleen may be enlarged.

 The prognosis of MF is different for every patient.
 People in a good prognostic group can live for many years without having major symptoms; those with a poor prognosis may progress more quickly.